 In 2015 we launched our mission statement, “Fearless Champions of Better.”
 This extends beyond the Novosco workplace and out into our daily lives as we constantly strive to be better in everything we do and improve ourselves, professionally and personally.

 For example, we provide Westfield Healthcare free of charge to all our employees and their children.
 Westfield Healthcare is not just free provision for eye and dental care, it also provides funding for our employees to get alternative and holistic therapies, independent counselling services, cognitive behavioural therapy.
 Some of this is actually available for our employees’ families.
+We've also recently rolled out the brilliant Headspace app for all our team.

 In our annual internal reviews we don’t just talk all about work.
 One of the key questions we ask is, “What are you hoping to achieve in the next year outside work?” – this opens the door for other conversations and for all of our employees to talk freely about what interests they have and what is important to them outside of work.

 We also try to do everything we can to improve people’s mental health while in the office.
-We have recently invested in our Belfast office to ensure that we have as much natural light as possible.
+We have invested in our Belfast office to ensure that we have as much natural light as possible.
 We have several break out areas so everyone has a chance to get away from their desk – with a pool table, gym and playstation; if someone needs to switch off they have the opportunity to do this.
 We also have a library, a low light, no tech, quiet space, where people can go to think or just have some time away.

 It is important in an office environment to promote healthy eating and this is something we try to do as much as possible.
 With daily fresh fruit deliveries, free healthy breakfast options available for everyone, and Nutribullet’s in the office, we do everything we can to give people the option and tools to eat as healthily as possible.